Patent Application Lawyer

 What Is a Patent?

 A patent is a property right granted by the federal government to the creator of the invention or the inventor.
 These rights are granted through the US Patent and Trademark Office (USPTO).
 Typically, patents last for 20 years from the date on which the application for obtaining a patent is filed with the USPTO.
 The patent bars any other party or individual except the patent owner from producing, selling, using, offering the invention for sale, or importing it into the United States.
-A key fact to note is that ideas cannot be patented.
+An essential fact to note is that ideas cannot be patented.
 Patents can only protect inventions that meet a set of legal requirements and exhibit subject matter that is deemed allowable.

 Types of Patents